-Examples of the achievements to attain food security are: The people of Sauri have worked with experts to diversify the crops currently produced, in order to have wider access.
-Farmers who experience an increased level of income are able to branch out into the unexplored territory of income generating activities, such as growing high-value crops such as onions, tomatoes, kale, herbs, and fruit as introduced to them through the village program.
+Farmers who experience an increased level of income are able to branch out into the unexplored territory of income-generating activities, such as growing high-value crops such as onions, tomatoes, kale, herbs, and fruit as introduced to them through the village program.
 Sauri looks back on five years of success.

 “If we can build partnerships with countries to help small farmers improve their agricultural output and make it easier to buy and sell their products at local or regional markets, we can set off a domino effect,” Clinton explained.
 “We can increase the world’s food supply for both the short and the long-term; diminish hunger; raise farmers’ incomes; improve health; expand opportunity, and strengthen regional economies.”

 What about the solutions?
 He proposed the elimination of tax tariffs to cushion the vulnerable groups.

 Allocating funds to encourage urban farming, more funds allocated for long-term measures, water harvesting and storage, increased acreage under irrigation with an aim of positively affecting the lives of many households.